THE NUMBER ONE JAZZ/WORLD FUSION BAND OF HUNGARY

 The new line-up released its first LP and CD in February 2017, entitled Djabe: New Dimensions Update Live.
 Flow, the first studio album, came out in May 2018, resulted a great international recognition for Djabe.

 In 2017 Djabe and London based Cherry Red Records started a cooperation.
-In the last two years Cherry Red released 3 albums under their Esoteric Antenna label.
-The Summer Storms and Rocking Rivers, Life Is A Journey – The Sardinia Tapes and the Life Is A journey – The Budapest Live Tapes albums got a great international distribution.
+In the last four years Cherry Red released 5 albums under their Esoteric Antenna label.
+The Summer Storms and Rocking Rivers, Life Is A Journey – The Sardinia Tapes and the Life Is A journey – The Budapest Live Tapes albums, Back To sardinia and The Magic Stag got a great international distribution.

 As a sound engineer, the arranger of the band, Tamas Barabas has won the recognition of the experts at Abbey Road with the 5.1 surround mixing of ‘Sheafs are Dancing’.
 This release was nominated to Surround Music Award in Los Angeles in 2004.